-Then, the user runs 'iinit' and enters their system password.
+For PAM Authentication, the iRODS user selects the new iRODS PAM authentication choice (instead of password, or Kerberos) and runs 'iinit' and enters their system password.
 To protect the system password, SSL (via OpenSSL) is used to encrypt the 'iinit' session.